 Place the stems in a pot filled with moist, soilless potting mix, leaving only the leaves protruding above the surface.

 Water the area around the cutting, but avoid watering directly on top of it to prevent it from being uprooted from the ground.

 Until new roots start to form, which should take about two weeks, keep your plant in a warm location with lots of sunlight.
 If your lemon balm grows in a small pot and you have new roots, it's time to move it to a bigger pot.

 To accommodate the plant's robust and spreading root system, lemon balm pots should be 8–10 inches long and at least 12 inches deep.

 Lemon balm spreads quickly and grows bushy and tall (up to 18 inches), much like its cousin mint.
 Small pots for this hardy herb will work, but if you have larger ones or a large 10-gallon grow bag, use those instead.

 I would avoid dark plastic or glazed containers because lemon balm prefers shade and more excellent soil, which absorbs and holds heat.

 But if the lemon balm is all you have, I wouldn't worry too much about it because it is hardy and can grow almost anywhere.
 Drainage holes must always be in lemon balm containers to avoid soggy soil and root fungus.

 Soil Requirements For Lemon Balm

 The best soil for lemon balm plants is slightly sandy and well-drained.
-Most common potting soils are suitable, but if you discover that your mixture is too dense or retains too much moisture between watering, mix in some sand or a drier soil variety, such as a cactus mix.
+Most common potting soils are suitable, but if your mixture is too dense or retains too much moisture between watering, mix in sand or a drier soil variety, such as a cactus mix.